mrinalkumarjha/MicroserviceWithDotNet/README.md

 	since we are using mediator pattern and presentation layer will send request to mediater which is IMediatR.
 	Added OrderController with order endpoints in presentation layer.

+# Develop Ordering.Infrastructure
+  Here we will implement abstraction from application layer. install package Microsoft.EntityFrameworkCore.SqlServer (5.0.12)

+  Created OrderContext and seed class. overrided SaveChangesAsync to set default value for createdby and createddate Created OrderRepository and RepositoryBase to implement abstraction.

+  Implement email service inside infracture.
+  To send email we will use SendGrid Library. and implemented in EmailService class.